 This AR trend can last even in a post-pandemic setting.
 Consumers have 24/7 access to their phones, so it’s only wise to give them the option to try out items from your shop even before shopping.
 That they can pick and try items prior to physically visiting your shop is a huge plus for the company and for the customer’s overall shopping experience.

-No matter how many times a company renders its product’s image on the screen or on a piece of paper, the fact remains that there are some things customers simply cannot visualize.
+No matter how many times a company renders its product’s image on the screen or on a piece of paper, the fact remains there are some things customers simply cannot visualize.

 Often, these things involve large items, such as couches and desks, that customers can’t prematurely transport without incurring some form of risk.
 And sometimes, these items don’t yet exist.